snkgak/stacki-docker/README.md

 <h1>Stacki Docker Pallet</h1>

+Really, you should read the whole README.md because that nun in fifth grade told you to read all the directions on your phonix worksheet first.
+I'm not a nun, you're not in fifth grade, but reading the whole thing will help understand what's happening here.

 This is the open source stacki-docker pallet for Stacki based systems.
 There's noting to pay for here.
 It's free, as in beer, and free, as in your nethers when skinny-dipping.
 Enjoy.
 (Either Docker or skinny-dipping.
 Tell us about the first, not the second.)

 StackIQ creates application pallets in phases.
 Phase 1 means an application will run correctly at its basic usuable level and will be available upon installation.
 Generally, there is little, if any, in the way of security; it's likely to follow the application's simple case documentation.
 We did that in Phase 1.
 If you want that, you can check out the 1.13.0 tag but it contains only Docker software, before they created the Community Edition which was, like, last week.